syncfusion-content/maui-docs/MAUI/ListView/selection.md

 ## Limitation

-* When a grid is loaded inside the `ItemTemplate` with background color, the `SelectionBackgroundColor` will not display.
-Because, it overlaps the `SelectionBackgroundColor`.
+* When a grid is loaded inside the [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemTemplate) with background color, the [SelectionBackground](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectionBackground) will not display.
+Because, it overlaps the `SelectionBackground`.
 In this case, set the background color for the ListView instead of `ItemTemplate`.
 * When the `SfListView` contains duplicated items in the collection, only the first item whose instance was created initially will be selected or deselected.